grafana/grafana/docs/sources/linking/data-links.md

 ## Add a data link

 1. Hover your cursor over the panel that you want to add a link to and then press `e`.
 Or click the dropdown arrow next to the panel title and then click **Edit**.
 1. On the Field tab, scroll down to the Data links section.
-(Panel tab for graph visualizations.)
 1. Expand Data links and then click **Add link**.
 1. Enter a **Title**. **Title** is a human-readable label for the link that will be displayed in the UI.
 1. Enter the **URL** you want to link to.